Jan Hendrik Scheltema: His works currently

 Paintings by Scheltema still sell at auction from time to time.
 In December 2018 a total of 18 works by J. H. Scheltema, previously not known to exist by the art world but held by his family, were discovered in the legacy of the recently deceased widow of the artist's great nephew Dr C. A. W. Jeekel and came to Australia.
 Most are now part of the collection of the Gippsland Art Gallery, in the town of Sale, Victoria, which displayed them and others in the first Scheltema-only exhibition since 1911, held from 21 March to 9 August 2020, but prematurely closed for the Covid virus, under the title "The Lost Impressionist".
-It includes a portrait of his father.
+It includes the above portrait of his father.
 The landscape shown below, painted at Alphington, near Melbourne, Scheltema had sent home explaining that such old eucalypts that had survived the ring-barking, the fires and the clearing are 'monuments' from before white settlement.